zenodab-bit/GemsZeno/docs/src/config-files.md

 #### `infectious_offset`

-Speficies the distribution that is being used to draw the duration that infectiousness sets on before the onset of symptoms upon infection.
+Specifies the distribution that is being used to draw the duration that infectiousness sets on before the onset of symptoms upon infection.

 ```@TOML
 [Pathogens]